 With Mildred in stride, we taxi to the town of Tumbez and locate a bus bound for Lima.
 We chuck our backpacks in a cargo hold in the belly of the bus and settle in for the tedious trip.
 All is well until several hours later when we’re stopped at another army checkpoint, with all passengers told to get off and take their luggage with them.
 The bus is then searched for who knows what, before we’re allowed to get back on.

 Peering out the window as the bus is leaving; I notice my backpack still lying on the road beside the cargo hold, so I rush to the front of the bus and make the driver stop.
-Apparently he has a pickle up his ass, and as I walk around the front of the bus to get my pack he yells out to the soldiers something about marijuana!
+Apparently he has a pickle up his ass, and as I walk around the front of the bus to get my pack, he yells out to the soldiers something about marijuana!

 Two soldiers hustle me and my scuffed backpack off to a roadside shack despite my protests of innocence.
 An exasperating search and Spanish inquisition follows, but with none of the ‘Devils Lettuce’ found I’m free to go.
 I’m paranoid the bus will have gone on without me, but mercifully find it still waiting.
-With many more Peruvian miles to cover I jump back on the bus, struggling to resist an overwhelming urge to introduce my knuckles to the mouthful of crooked, tea-colored teeth of the evilly sneering driver.
+With many more Peruvian miles to cover I jump back on, struggling to resist an overwhelming urge to introduce my knuckles to the mouthful of crooked, tea-colored teeth of the evilly sneering driver.

 Later, in the middle of the night, I go to the back of the bus to stretch out on the floor and try to catch a few winks.
 At some point Christine wakes up and starts to panic when noticing I’m not in the seat beside her.
 It’s so dark she can’t see me, so she wakes up Mildred who approaches the driver.
 Clearly sinking to uncharted depths in the sea of ‘douche-baggery’, he tells her that I got off in a town 40 miles back!
 Shocked, they search the bus, relieved to stumble across me asleep on the floor between the seats.
 After enduring this truly shitacular couple of days, we’re seriously starting to wonder about traveling in South America!